Foods that you should Eat During your Periods

 Chicken

 Chicken is another food that is high in protein and iron that you can include in your diet.
-Protein is crucial for overall health and can keep you satisfied and full throughout your period, reducing cravings.
+In addition to being essential for general health, protein can help you feel full and content all the way through your period, which can cut down on cravings.

 Green leafy vegetables